Platform Overview

 CPU Active

 This mode enables all features for ultimate performance.
-In Power active mode, if the program does not enter the idle task, the CPU remains in an Active state, and the CPU clock will be in high-speed mode, with a default clock speed of 40MHz.
+In Power active mode, if the program does not enter the idle task, the CPU remains in an active state, and the CPU clock will be in high-speed mode, with a default clock speed of 40MHz.

 CPU Sleep

-In Power active mode, when the system enters into the idle task, the CPU goes into sleep mode, and the CPU clock will automatically slow down.
+In Power active mode, when the system enters the idle task, the CPU goes into sleep mode, and the CPU clock will automatically slow down.
 If the CPU is operating at a 40MHz clock, the clock speed will reduce to 625KHz when the CPU is in sleep mode.
 If a PLL clock is being used, the selection of slow clock depends on the configuration of the PLL clock source.

 DLPS (Deep Low Power State)